eranamar-zz/eranamar.github.io/about.md

 ### About the Author

-My name is Eran Amar, and I am a Data Scientist at Oracle Data Cloud.
+My name is Eran Amar, and I am a Data Scientist.
 Information about my professional experience can be found in my [LinkedIn profile](https://www.linkedin.com/in/eranamar/).
 Information about my Teaching experiense and links to projects from my studies can be found [here](https://eranamar.herokuapp.com/).

 If you find any errors or want to send a comment, you are welcome to contact me via this [email address](mailto:amar.eran@gmail.com).